Bioenergy systems can provide multiple services and benefits to a low-carbon energy system.

 Examples include technologies and concepts providing grid stability for a power system with large amounts of variable wind and solar energy; dispatchable production of energy and other products according to market demand; integrated poly-generation systems combining the production of heat, power, fuels and/or chemicals; long-term storage options such as biofuels and biochemicals; or ancillary services to support system reliability.
 Moreover, bioenergy can be combined with carbon capture and storage or utilisation (CCUS) providing opportunities for net negative emissions.

-This session will look into technical options, expectations and success factors, as well as exemplary cases providing flexibility or negative emissions.
+This session looked into technical options, expectations and success factors, as well as exemplary cases providing flexibility or negative emissions.

 Expectation from energy system transition on bioenergy